Yamhill Support Groups

 Organized by

-Oregon Family Support Network (OFSN), National Alliance on Mental Illness (NAMI), and Yamhill County Family & Youth Programs
+Yamhill County Family & Youth Programs

 Description

-Currently, I am opening up times for parent support groups via Skype.
+Currently, I am opening up times for parent support groups via Zoom.
 These groups are open to anyone who would like to have interaction with others around the challenges of raising kids (especially those who have behavioral difficulties).
 In this difficult time, where we are having to stay physically away from others and may not have our usual routines, supports in place, it is important to find ways to have contact with other adults.
 So, I would encourage you to find some way of engaging in getting support.

 I plan to start by offering these two group times going forward: